Cambridge-ICCS/ReproducibilityInComputingCourse/README.md

 ## Teaching Material

 ### Slides
-The slides for this workshop can be viewed here: TODO: provide link
+The slides for this workshop can be viewed on the [website of this course](https://cambridge-iccs.github.io/ReproducibilityInComputingCourse/).

 ### Exercises